Keith Seldon

 Enamels are personal

-As you may have seen on this site, Keith is known internationally for heraldry work, including careful restoration of antique items, from fine medals, to family mementos.
-A principle in keeping with the Russian order of Saint George, fit to be worn, or reflect upon.
+As you may have seen on this site, Keith is known for heraldry work, including careful restoration of antique items, from fine medals, to family mementos.
+The Russian order of Saint George exemplifying both, fit to be worn, or reflect upon.

-The characterful enamel bear is as this should be and quite wrong to change that.
-Enamel conservation is about careful preservation, of the object, the iconography and the spirit.
-Much the same for the lustrous enamel panels, where the restorer's task is to sympathetically blend in with the old.
+The characterful enamel bear is as this should be and not in need of change.
+Enamel conservation is about preservation, of the object, the iconography and the spirit.
+Much the same for the lustrous enamel panels, where the restorer's task is to sympathetically blend in new with old.

 Silver gilt russian book cover with enamel restored